 So how do you stay out the red, considering many of your daily interactions could be perceived as negative (especially if someone wasn't giving you the benefit of the doubt?)

-It could be painting, surfing, kicking a footy around the yard, cooking, reading together, gardening, building something together, playing hide and seek or catchies, etc. As your children mature the activity may change or they may continue to cook, garden, surf without you through their entire life.
+It could be painting, surfing, kicking a footy around the yard, cooking, reading together, gardening, building something together, playing hide and seek or catchies, etc. As your children mature the activity may change, or they may continue to cook, garden, surf with you through their entire life.

 I don't think we've come to terms with the negative impact of technology on our children's lives.
 For example: Is there any point having a meal together with your child if they're sitting at the table using an Ipad while you're texting on your phone.
 How important do you think this makes them feel they are to you?

-How important would you feel if the friend you were out with kept ignoring you, choosing instead to continually either chat on or check their phone.
+How important would you feel if the friend you were out with, kept ignoring you, choosing instead to continually check their phone.

 'Children spell love...